yyuu/capistrano-file-transfer-ext/README.md

 **from**

-Source file on remote server.
+This must be a string indicating the path on the remote server that should be installed from.

 **to**

-Destination file on remote server.
+This must be a string indicating the path on the remote server that should be installed to.

 **options**